 Forged or Billet?

-The difference between forged and billet can have an affect on your build.
+The difference between forged and billet can have an effect on your build.

 Forged – These are lighter and more durable but no unique appearance.